netx-as/docs/docs/l3/l3-advanced.md

-# Advanced Routing
+# Routing

-For more complex routing scenarios the NetX platform uses [bird](https://bird.network.cz/) routing daemon developed by CZ.NIC labs.
-The bird routing daemon is integrated to the `netc` interface.
-The bird integration in `netc` is divided into two parts:
+For more complex routing scenarios the NetX platform uses [BIRD](https://bird.network.cz/) routing daemon developed by [CZ.NIC](https://www.nic.cz/).
+The BIRD routing daemon is integrated to the `netc` interface.
+The BIRD integration in `netc` is divided into two parts:

-* __bird config file:__ The bird config is created in a text editor and not part of the `netc` CLI.
-However, it's easy to switch between CLI and editing of the config.
-The reason for that is that bird provides an amazing configuration language which is very clear and well arranged in the form of an edited file.
+* __bird config file:__ The BIRD config file is created in a text editor, thus, routing commands are not integrated directly in `netc` CLI.
+The reason why
+NetX use BIRD config file is that BIRD provides a very clear configuration language designed for writing complex filters and routing policies.
+It is, however, very easy to switch between `netc` CLI and BIRD config.
-* __control and diagnostics:__ Commands for showing protocols status, etc. are available via netc interface
+* __control and diagnostics:__ Commands for showing protocols status, BGP/OSPF neighbors, and all other detailed information are available by switching to internal BIRD CLI from `netc` interface

-All bird related commands are available in `router bird` context.
-To enable bird routing daemon, use the following steps:
+All BIRD related commands are available in `router bird` context.
+To enable BIRD routing daemon, use the following steps:

 1. Switch to `router bird` context